ahoward93/ElkStackProject1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+Load balancing ensures that the application will be highly available and restrict access to the network.
 What aspect of security do load balancers protect?
-Load balancers allow traffic to be spread accross multiple machines giving the users a highly available application, because of the load balancer working accross multiple machines we have redundency if a machine needs to be brought down for maintenance.
-We also have the ability to accomidated increased traffic which could be from a denial of service attack or an increase in customer traffic.
+Load balancers allow traffic to be spread across multiple machines giving the users a highly available application, because of the load balancer working across multiple machines we have redundancy if a machine needs to be brought down for maintenance.
+We also can accommodate increased traffic, which could be from a denial of service attack or an increase in customer traffic.

 What is the advantage of a jump box?

-The jump box with docker and ansible installed provide us an administration machine.
-This administration machine allows us to deploy new applications and container modules as well as update all of our machines simultaniously.
-The jump box also alows for there to be limited interaction between the public internet and the virtual machines.
+The jump box with docker and ansible installed provides us an administration machine.
+This administration machine allows us to deploy new applications and container modules as well as update all of our machines simultaneously.
+The jump box also allows for there to be limited interaction between the public internet and the virtual machines.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the applications and system logs.

 What does Filebeat watch for?
 Filebeat watches for log files, it collects the log events and forwards them for indexing.

 What does Metricbeat record?
-Metricbeat collects metrics from the operating system and from servies running on the server.
+Metricbeat collects metrics from the operating system and the services running on the server.

 The configuration details of each machine may be found below.

 | Name      | Function       | IP Address | Operating System |
 |---------- |--------------- |------------|------------------|